Malta-flagged vessel struck by two missiles in Strait of Hormuz on Wednesday, minister confirms

 A Malta-flagged vessel has been hit by a missile in the Strait of Hormuz, just off the coast of Oman.

-The container ship named Safeen Prestige reported the missile strike at around 1pm Malta-time as it was making its way to Saudi Arabia.
+The container ship named Safeen Prestige was hit by two missiles at 3:09pm Malta time as it was making its way to Saudi Arabia.

 The attack comes amid escalating tensions in the Gulf region, as Iran is launching constant retaliatory attacks in the wake of Israeli and American attacks on the country that have killed the Iranian supreme leader.